 I have already shown examples from two apps available for charting, Kindara and Fertility Friend.
+These two options are great for anyone following the method taught in Taking Charge of Your Fertility.
 For a beginner, I highly recommend Kindara.
 This app allows you to interpret everything for yourself and doesn’t give excess information or forced predictions.
 This helps you to learn and understand your chosen method without extra input to confuse things.
 It’s a simple app that is fairly user friendly, and by far the most popular.

 Fertility Friend is also extremely popular and has been around since 1998.
 The app is a bit clunky and not super attractive.
 But it does allow you to make your own interpretations with a settings override option that overrides their algorithm.
 So you can set your own ovulation date, which is strongly recommended.
-The main reason that I have chosen it as my main charting app?
-It allows you to track an unlimited number of symptoms.
+It also allows you to track an unlimited number of symptoms.
 Any symptoms I have, from headaches to digestive issues, I add to my chart so that I can determine if they may be hormonal.

 There are many other apps out there and not all of them work well with this particular method.
 I strongly recommend that you start out with either of the two mentioned.
 And then only transition when you are confident that you understand the rules of charting; after charting at least 3 cycles.

 I also strongly recommend avoiding apps that use the Calendar or Rhythm method.
 Apps such as Natural Cycles and Period Tracker (also known as P Tracker).
 Unless you are specifically TTC, but even then, interpreting your own information is vital.
 The calendar or rhythm method bases its information on past cycles.
 This is especially risky for women with irregular cycles who are trying to avoid pregnancy.
 Ovulation times can differ from cycle to cycle and should not be calculated based on past cycles.